 Hindsight is always 20/20, but I often wonder if I had the opportunity to go back in time and advise my younger self on a career path, what would I tell him?
 Hair care aside, I almost always think to choose something other than marketing.
 In the past when I would look at my career path, I would always stress about the fact that I had too many stops along the way…some my own doing, some not.
 But what’s been interesting during my last marketing job hunting exercise is the realization that the journey has certainly been the norm when compared to others in the profession.
-When looking at most marketing folks on LinkedIn, seeing quite a bit of short term job experiences is quite common.
+When looking at most marketing folks on LinkedIn, seeing quite a bit of short term job experiences is quite common, most of them know the best software for small business and what marketing tactic they need.
 While it certainly made me feel a bit better about my path, it still can be frustrating to be in a profession that has so much volatility.

 - It gets harder.
 Getting older doesn’t help in the job search.
 The reality is the # of roles is less because in most cases there’s less higher level roles then entry level/mid-tier ones.
 Not to mention that the current state of marketing is trending much more digital which sometimes can lead companies to wanting to go younger.

 - The marketing profession is extremely volatile.
 Marketing can tend to be a flavor of the month kind of thing.
 The best analogy I can make is like owning a car.
 You can be 5 years into having a car…works fine, still looks good, gets the job done…but you can’t help but think there might be a better car for you out there that looks better, performs better…is just different.
 I’m no stranger to being in situations where I was a top performer, but over time the company simply wanted to go in a different direction, try something different.
 The numbers don’t lie.
 Just do a casual LinkedIn search on marketing professionals and you’ll rarely see anyone in any role or company for long periods of time.
 As long as you go into a marketing career path with realistic expectations about frequent movement, you’ll be OK.